google/koladata/docs/koda_v1_api_reference.md

 dimension. `kde.take(x, kde.group_by_indices(x))` would group the items in `x` by their values.

-Groups are ordered by the appearance of the first object in the group.
+If sort=True groups are ordered by value, otherwise groups are ordered by the appearance of the first object in the group.

 Example 1:
   x: kd.slice([1, 3, 2, 1, 2, 3, 1, 3])